 A travel coffee machine with an extra water tank for making a large coffee, not espresso.
 I just love my coffee that I have at home.
 The ones that we bought these times in Sardinia somehow tasted really bad, so I bit the bullet and bought a portable little coffee machine.
 Haven’t used it yet, but reviews from people I know that use them (one is actually an Italian, haha) are really good.
 So fingers crossed!

-And another thing I’m considering is silicone beach toys.
+And another thing I got for our last vacation is silicone beach toys.
 The normal buckets and spades take up a lot of space in the suitcase.
 And since we’re usually renting a really small car, our bigger suitcases wouldn’t even fit in the baggage compartment.
 But we did take an inflatable beach ball – it’s always fun to throw a ball around.

 Pyjamas, especially if you’re travelling in autumn.
 Honestly, it was so cold in our apartment during our second trip that we needed to put jackets and shoes on.
 I was lucky that I packed long-sleeved pyjamas just in case because otherwise, it wouldn’t have been so nice.